leslie-werner/UFOs/README.md

 Figure 1.
 Filter Search Options

 Next, the user needs to add the what filters they want to use.
-For example, Florida was used as well as the shape
+For example, Florida was used as well as the shape.

+Figure 2.
+Adding Information To The Filter

 ## Summary
 <!--describe 1 drawback of this new design and 2 recommendations for further developeme t -->
 A drawback by this design is that states can only be filtered by the abbreviation.
 This can be a problem if someone is not familiar with a certain states abbreviation.